Install R Data Package and Load in

 data('crime4')

-## Read in csv from online
+# Read in csv (downloaded from online)

-dat_csv <- read.csv('http://www.stern.nyu.edu/~wgreene/Text/Edition7/TableF19-3.csv')
+# dat_csv <- read.csv('http://www.stern.nyu.edu/~wgreene/Text/Edition7/TableF19-3.csv')

-## Read in csv from online
+# Read in stata data file from online

-dat_stata <- as.data.frame(dat_stata)
+#dat_stata <- as.data.frame(dat_stata)

-## For More Introductory Econometrics Data, see
+# For More Introductory Econometrics Data, see

 # https://www.ssc.wisc.edu/~bhansen/econometrics/Econometrics%20Data.zip